nagolos/click-lazy/README.md

 $ click_lazy

-Click lazy is an extention for [click](https://palletsprojects.com/p/click).
+Click lazy is an extension for [click](https://palletsprojects.com/p/click).

 Click lazy allow you to separate set of commands in file and import it only if necessary.